reactjs/react.dev/src/content/learn/typescript.md

 ### `useMemo` {/*typing-usememo*/}

-The [`useMemo`](/reference/react/useMemo) hooks will create/re-access a memorized value from a function call, re-running the function only when dependencies passed as the 2nd parameter are changed.
-The result of calling the hook is inferred from the return value from the function in the first parameter.
-You can be more explicit by providing a type argument to the hook.
+The [`useMemo`](/reference/react/useMemo) Hooks will create/re-access a memorized value from a function call, re-running the function only when dependencies passed as the 2nd parameter are changed.
+The result of calling the Hook is inferred from the return value from the function in the first parameter.
+You can be more explicit by providing a type argument to the Hook.

 ```ts
 // The type of visibleTodos is inferred from the return value of filterTodos